Gary Trent Jr. scores 42 points, Raptors hold off Suns | Globalnews.ca

+PHOENIX (AP) — The Toronto Raptors missed Fred VanVleet for five games with a knee injury.
+Now that the All-Star is back, Gary Trent Jr. and the rest of the Raptors feel anything is possible.

-PHOENIX (AP) — Gary Trent Jr. scored 42 points and the Toronto Raptors held off the Phoenix Suns, beating the NBA’s leading team 117-112 on Friday night.
+Trent scored 42 points and the Raptors held off the NBA-leading, but short-handed Phoenix Suns 117-112 on Friday night.

-Trent was 8 from 11 from 3-point range and 13 of 21 from the floor.
+Trent was 8 from 11 from 3-point range — one of the misses was a halfcourt heave before halftime — and 13 of 21 from the floor.
 He fell just short of his career high of 44 points set last season.
 He also had eight rebounds.

-The Raptors improved to 36-30, winning two straight after dropping three in a row.
-That coincides with the return of Fred VanVleet, who missed five games with a knee injury.
-VanVleet had 10 points and eight rebounds Friday.
+“It’s great, when Freddie’s out there, the player he is, he gets a lot of attention,” Trent said.
+“Everybody complements each other.
+It’s great to have him back.”

-Cameron Payne had 24 points for the Suns, and Devin Booker had 22.
+Cameron Payne had a career high-tying 24 points before fouling out in the final seconds for the Suns, and Devin Booker scored 22 points.
 Booker missed two 3-point attempts in the final minute and was held to three points in the fourth quarter.

+“We had chances to win but you are not always going to get the fair whistle,” Booker said.
+“Every team probably feels that way after the game, but I think we definitely didn’t tonight.”

 Mikael Bridges scored 18 points for Phoenix, DeAndre Ayton had 16 and Jae Crowder 13.
 The Suns fell to 53-14.